-MPS wants to give schools and families every opportunity to identify student-centered solutions for ensuring student success before considering transfer requests.
-For those requests involving medical and/or safety concerns, Student Placement will follow the procedure listed below when receiving transfer requests from families whose physical address is not changing.
+For those requests involving medical and/or safety concerns, Student Enrollment will follow the procedure listed below when receiving transfer requests from families whose physical address is not changing.

 For all other requests from families whose addresses are not changing, Student Placement will redirect families to the current assigned school so that all possible strategies and interventions can be employed at the site.

 - Family requests an intra-district transfer (walk-in, telephone or email), there is no change of address, and there is a medical or reported safety concern – bullying, harassment, threats, bus incident, etc.